Updated September 24, 2020

 How long is the surgery?

 The operating time will vary depending on your individual anatomy, the extent of your specific procedure, and whether any additional procedures are performed.
 Generally the time is approximately 3-5 hours.

 What are the risks?

 The decision to have a facelift is personal and you will need to decide if the benefits will achieve your goals and if the risks and potential complications are acceptable.
-Dr. Kirby will explain in detail the risks associated with surgery.
+Board certified plastic surgeon Dr. Kirby will explain in detail the risks associated with surgery.
 You will be asked to sign consent forms to ensure that you fully understand the procedure you will undergo and any risks and potential complications.
 Possible risks associated with facelift surgery include unfavorable scarring, bleeding (hematoma), infection, problems with wound healing, anesthesia risks, hair loss at the incision sites, facial nerve injury with weakness, facial asymmetry, skin loss, numbness or other changes in skin sensation, fat necrosis, fluid accumulation, persistent pain, skin contour irregularities, skin discoloration, sensitivity or swelling, sutures may spontaneously surface through the skin, become visible or produce irritation that require removal, deep vein thrombosis, cardiac and pulmonary complications, and the possibility of revisional surgery.

 How do I prepare for surgery?